CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 ### Dismember

 Remove an arm or leg, which also gives a Serious Injury to the opponent.
-Not available to ranged combat rolls unless magic or explosive projectiles are involved.
+Not available to ranged combat rolls unless thier is a narrative explanation how a ranged attack could dismemeber (magic, explosive projectiles, ect...).

 ### Render Unconscious